A cosy autumn and winter

 Making the most of this time

 I hope you’re doing okay and if you’ve made some plans for the coming months, I hope they serve you well.
-There’s a lot we can’t control, but there’s also a lot we can, and as with everything that happens in life, we have a choice about how we respond to it.
+There’s a lot we can’t control, but there’s also a lot we can.
+As with everything that happens in life, we have a choice about how we respond to it.
 I’m planning to make the most of this time.
 I hope you do too.

 ‘Whatever the present moment contains, accept it as if you had chosen it.
 Always work with it, not against it.
 Make it your friend and ally, not your enemy.
 This will miraculously transform your whole life.’ – Eckhart Tolle